apache/spark/docs/structured-streaming-programming-guide.md

     .option("port", 9999)
     .load();

-socketDF.isStreaming();    // Returns True for DataFrames that has a streaming source
+socketDF.isStreaming();    // Returns True for DataFrames that have streaming sources

 socketDF.printSchema();